Priya-995/ISHARA/README.md

 Despite limited datasets and language variation across regions, we aim to:

->Collect and curate ISL gesture data from internet sources
+1.Collect and curate ISL gesture data from internet sources

->Apply state-of-the-art ML algorithms like CNN and LSTM for gesture classification
+2.Apply state-of-the-art ML algorithms like CNN and LSTM for gesture classification

->Use computer vision techniques for real-time gesture detection
+3.Use computer vision techniques for real-time gesture detection

->Build an end-to-end system that supports sign-to-text/speech and text/speech-to-sign translation
+Build an end-to-end system that supports sign-to-text/speech and text/speech-to-sign translation
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+📸 **Screenshots**

 🧩 **Core Components**